Jiří Hudler: Early years

 Playing in his second full season with the Red Wings, Hudler improved to 42 points.
-On 4 June 2008, he won the Stanley Cup as a member of the Red Wings, scoring five goals and adding nine assists during Detroit's successful playoff run, including the game-winning goal in Game 4 of the Finals against the Pittsburgh Penguins.
+On 4 June 2008, he won the Stanley Cup as a member of the Red Wings, scoring five goals and adding nine assists during Detroit's successful playoff run, including the game-winning goal in game four of the Final against the Pittsburgh Penguins.
 He continued to improve in 2008–09, notching 23 goals and 57 points.
-However, facing the Penguins once again in the Finals, Hudler and the Red Wings failed to defend their championship, losing in seven games.
+However, facing the Penguins once again in the 2009 Final, Hudler and the Red Wings failed to defend their championship, losing in seven games.

 Dynamo Moscow

 Becoming a restricted free agent in the off-season, Hudler filed for arbitration with the Red Wings.
 However, soon thereafter, he signed a contract with Dynamo Moscow of the Kontinental Hockey League (KHL) for $10 million over two years on 8 July 2009, while his arbitration case with the Red Wings was later settled at $5.75 million over the same term.
 In response to Hudler's signing with Dynamo Moscow, USA Hockey filed an appeal to the International Ice Hockey Federation (IIHF) alleging that Hudler was still under contract with the Red Wings.
 Pending the IIHF's investigation, Hudler was not granted a transfer card, which would have either prevented him from playing in the KHL or caused the league sanctions.
 The IIHF later approved Hudler's KHL contract on 9 September 2009, revealing that although Hudler's agent had filed for the arbitration case on his client's behalf, Hudler had not actually signed for the case himself, rendering the arbitration case invalid.
 Further, the IIHF ruled that USA Hockey had failed to submit their appeal within the required timeline.